Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Despite being able to pay in 5 installments, they argue this amount needs to be amended, as they already invest a huge amount just for the sake of providing communication services in areas with a low outcome.

 Telecom companies need an abundant amount of frequency spectrum for better quality and high-speed internet services.
 They are also seeking technology neutrality in all of the spectrum bands without paying a huge chunk of money.
 But the regulator has not been able to provide the frequency spectrum as per the demand of the telecom companies.
+Find all of the spectrum bands used in Nepal for mobile communication.

-The first ever spectrum auction is also put on hold although only two of them had already applied for it.
 Some of the new spectrum bands for 4G and even for 5G have not been allowed for future-proofing, which telecom companies need to plan ahead for the latest technologies and demand.
 This is also the reason that Nepali telecom companies bring new technologies some years late, like in the case of 4G as we were 5 years late due to the indecision of technology neutrality issues.

 Telecom companies keep on adding new cellular towers as per the demand of better coverage and capacity.
 While putting a telecom tower on a rooftop of a city area, they face a difficult time convincing people of the radiation issue and the imminent danger of the telecom tower.
 Due to several complaints, NTA also had to clarify for the no harmful effect of the radiation.